francescogerardomarra/its/modulo26/1_authentication.md

 3. **Secure Flag**: The cookie is only sent over HTTPS connections if marked as `Secure`.
 4. **SameSite Policy**: The `SameSite` attribute of a cookie helps to control when the cookie is sent with cross-site requests.
 Cross-site requests are requests that are made from one domain (website) to another domain.
 This is common in scenarios where a webpage from one website makes a request to another website, for example, when loading resources like images, scripts, or making API calls.

 - **Cross-site request example**: Imagine you're logged into a banking website (`bank.com`) and visit a blog (`blog.com`).
 While on the blog site, an embedded advertisement or an iframe might make a request to the bank's website to load certain resources or even submit forms.
-This is a cross-site request because the request originates from a domain (e.g., `blog.com`) that is different from the one the user is authenticated on (e.g., `bank.com`).
+This is a cross-site request because the request originates from a domain (e.g. `blog.com`) that is different from the one the user is authenticated on (e.g. `bank.com`).

 The `SameSite` cookie attribute allows website owners to specify the conditions under which cookies should be sent along with these types of cross-site requests.
 It has three main values: